m-kupiec/compendium-typescript/README.md

 "When `strictNullChecks` is enabled, `null` and `undefined` get their own types called `null` and `undefined` respectively.
 Whenever anything is possibly `null`, you can use a union type with the original type.
 So for instance, if something could be a `number` or `null`, you’d write the type out as `number | null`." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

+"when using `strictNullChecks`, your dependencies may need to be updated to use `strictNullChecks` as well." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

 ## Type Annotation

 "Type annotations in TypeScript are lightweight ways to record the intended contract of the function or variable." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html))